tjntomas/HADashboard-widgets/custom_widgets/basevacuum/README.md

 ## A Vacuum widget for Xiaomi Roborock S50 (Version 2).
-Might work for other vacuum cleaners also.
+Might work for other vacuum cleaners also.(Confirmed working for Xiaomi version 1 also)

 ![HADashboard-widgets](https://github.com/tjntomas/HADashboard-widgets/blob/master/img/vacuum_widget.png?raw=true)